The Art of Leadership: Effectiveness

 Teaching without words,

-benefits without coercion
+benefits without pressure and control

-Few in this world can attain this.
+Few in this world can realize these.

 Torrential waters rumble rocks thanks to momentum.